runabol/wirehook/README.md

 ## Features

 - **Stateless**: No data is stored on the server.
 Fully ephemeral by design.
-- **Simple Installation**: One single Docker image is all you need to get started.
+- **Simple installation**: One single Docker image is all you need to get started.
-- **Unlimited Requests**: No caps or restrictions on the number of requests.
+- **Unlimited requests**: No caps or restrictions on the number of requests.
-- **Self-Host Friendly**: Host it on your own infrastructure effortlessly.
+- **Self-Hostable**: Host it on your own infrastructure effortlessly.
-- **No Nonsense**: Minimal setup and overhead.
+- **No nonsense**: Minimal setup and overhead.
 - **Open Source**: Released under the permissive MIT License.

 ## Installation